Chapter 6. The role of a senior officer

 A special spirit of boldness, and a recognition of God’s power, love and discipline, are required for leadership.

 2 TIMOTHY 1:7.
 Boldness, power, and discipline are military words.
 How easy is it to be timid, weak or uncontrolled in the spiritual dimensions of your professional leadership?
-The leader cannot call a follower to go beyond where he himself has been 2 TIMOTHY 1:8.
+The leader cannot call a follower to go beyond where he or she has been, 2 TIMOTHY 1:8.
 A key phrase here is “join with me.”
 A leader will not be effective in calling someone to a level of service or sacrifice beyond that at which he is serving.
 This is true also in a spiritual sense.

 Leadership requires sacrifice